w5xd/WriteLogRunMode/ReadMe.txt

  External:holdTransmitOn--indicate start of transmission that WriteLog is not automating.
           Asserts PTT and holds all other transmissions until another Message or abort.
           Useful for initiating talking into the transmit microphone or hand-sent CW.
+          Invoking this without other intervening state changes instead does endHoldTransmitOn.

  External:endHoldTransmitOn--to indicate end of holdTransmitOn.
 Releases PTT and
           tells run mode processor you are listening.